 To bridge this gap, we introduce \textbf{\proposedmethod{}} (\textbf{M}odular \textbf{A}gent with \textbf{R}eflective \textbf{S}earch), a framework explicitly optimized for the distinct constraints of autonomous scientific discovery. \proposedmethod{} reformulates the research process as a search for an optimal software repository, governed by three core pillars.
 To address the high cost of evaluation, we employ \textit{Budget-Aware Planning} via a cost-constrained Monte Carlo Tree Search (MCTS).
 Unlike general search algorithms, our method explicitly balances performance maximization with execution expense, prioritizing efficient solutions -- such as favoring a 1-hour training run over a 4-hour run if performance is comparable -- to optimize the discovery rate within a fixed budget.
 To manage architectural complexity, we replace fragile scripting with a \textit{Modular ``Design-Decompose-Implement''} pipeline.
 This structure employs specialized agents to architect solutions into independent, testable modules.
 Finally, to resolve the credit assignment problem, we introduce \textit{Comparative Reflective Memory}.
 By analyzing the differences between the current solution and the best-known solution, the agent distills high-signal, causal insights, isolating the specific factors driving performance shifts in a way that standard memory mechanisms cannot.
 As illustrated in Figure~\ref{fig:aha-moment}, these pillars allow \proposedmethod{} to experience ``Aha!'' moments during long-horizon exploration, successfully navigating complex optimization landscapes where baselines fail.

-Our contributions are summarized as follows: \begin{itemize} \item We introduce \textbf{\proposedmethod{}}, a framework designed for automated AI research, featuring a novel combination of Budget-Aware MCTS, a modular implementation pipeline, and Comparative Reflective Memory. \item We perform extensive evaluation on the MLE-Bench benchmark, where \proposedmethod{} achieves state-of-the-art performance among open-source frameworks under comparable settings.
+Our contributions are summarized as follows: \begin{itemize} \item We introduce \textbf{\proposedmethod{}}, a framework aimed at automating AI research by optimizing for complex MLE tasks, featuring a novel combination of Budget-Aware MCTS, a modular implementation pipeline, and Comparative Reflective Memory. \item We perform extensive evaluation on the MLE-Bench benchmark, where \proposedmethod{} achieves state-of-the-art performance among open-source frameworks under comparable settings.
 Ablation studies further validate the necessity of each proposed mechanism. \item We provide qualitative analyses of how \proposedmethod{} drives long-horizon exploration.
 To facilitate future research, we release prompts in Appendix~\ref{app:agent-prompts}, and \proposedmethod{} generated code, trajectories in~\url{https://github.com/jfc43/MARS}. \end{itemize}